 You can connect a dynamic microphone (only) to the Digital Keyboard for output thorough the Digital Keyboard's speakers.

-- T-6 (MIC IN) jack - You can adjust the volume level of microphone input with the T-7 (MIC VOLUME) knob.
+· You can adjust the volume level of microphone input with the T-7 (MIC VOLUME) knob.
 Microphone volume control is independent of overall keyboard volume.